 During my recent trip to Boulder, Colorado, my friends and I scoured the web for suggestions on the best moderate mountain nearby from which we’d be able to see the Rockies.
-We sure found it!
+With Green Mountain West trail, we sure found it!

 I’ll share the play-by-play of the hike here with you for two reasons.
 First, if you are seeking a similar “Just Right” day hike from Boulder, this is a winner.

 Second, if you are seeking no such hike, but simply want to snuggle on your couch and cyber-walk out in nature from these tranquil photos, I’ve got you covered, there, too.
 We celebrate gazing at greenery for soul healing in whatever way we can.

 Either way, enjoy!

 The full name of the hike is Green Mountain West Ridge Trail, and we found parking on Flagstaff Road near the trailhead, just 15 minutes and 4.2 miles from central Boulder.

 The drive itself was luscious with switchback twists and vistas of the Flatiron Mountains.
 It was such visual excitement for this Massachusetts gal who’s used to the tallest mountain in her state being less than 3,500 feet tall!

 Green Mountain is… 8,150 feet in elevation.
 Yeah, it’s got Mount Greylock beat by double, and then some, without even breaking a sweat as Colorado mountains go.

 I’m starting this article with alluring photos of the views from the top of the mountain, to display why the hike is worth it.
 As you can see, there are two very different halves to the summit’s vista… and a surprise in the middle.